 The Paleo-Indian People were the first humans in the area.
 Arriving about 15,000 years ago, these nomadic hunters followed the retreating face of the glacier in search of wooly mammoths and giant ground sloths.
 The constant pursuit of these giant animals is believed to have helped force the animals to extinction.
 Little is known of the early cultures that inhabited the area after the Paleo-Indian People.

 Trade and travel were an important part of American Indian culture.
-The Venango Trail lies beneath PA Route 528, a major road dividing the park.
+The Venango Trail lies beneath PA 528, a major road dividing the park.
 The trail connected Pittsburgh to Franklin and was traveled by a number of historic figures like Tecumseh, George Washington and Lafayette.

 The 1800s brought an influx of settlers who altered the landscape and depleted the resources through lumbering, agriculture and hunting.
 Once the resources above the ground were exhausted, a new generation looked below the surface.
 Coal mining became a booming industry during this era.
 While mining provided a needed source of energy, techniques of that day left significant scars on the land.

 At Jennings today, it is hard to see the scars from previous uses of the land.
 As educators, the Jennings staff strives to help people understand that we continue to be a product of our environment and need to make informed decisions concerning the immediate and long-term effects of our actions.
-The decisions we make today on how to use the land will leave our legacy for future generations.
+The decisions we make today about how to use the land will leave our legacy for future generations.

 Otto Emery Jennings

-The Center is named in honor of one of Pennsylvania’s most renowned botanists, Dr. Otto Emery Jennings.
+The center is named in honor of one of Pennsylvania’s most renowned botanists, Dr. Otto Emery Jennings.
 It is said that Dr. Jennings explored western Pennsylvania with the “energy of a pioneer” and acquainted many with the botanical treasures he encountered.